DennisHeimbigner/netcdf-c/docs/nczarr.md

 namely that keys are only defined for content-bearing objects.
 Further, all the leaves of the tree are these content-bearing objects.
 This means that the key for one content-bearing object should not be a prefix of any other key.
+For example and given the key "/x/y/zarr.json", there should not exist any other key with the same prefix, "/x/y/zarr.json/z" for example.

 There several other concepts of note.
 1. __Dataset__ - a dataset is the complete tree contained by the key defining